-There are as many theories on the best way to do a TV commercial as there are Oscar presenters.
+There are as many theories on the best way to approach video marketing as there are Oscar presenters.

 Spend an evening watching your favorite TV show in real time and see how many commercials you remember the next day.